shaunc/cucumber_nim/readme.rst

   Such arguments must currently have type string.

 * ``column``: The argument is a sequence of values taken from a column of a table specified by the step.
-Currently this is unsupported.

 Context arguments (``global``, ``feature`` or ``scenario``- qualified) may optionally include the ``var`` keyword.
 If they do, the variable is